liquid-rocketry-illinois/RCP-Host/RCP.md

 The meanings of the class byte are as follows:

-- 0x00: Testing commands
+- 0x00: Test State write
-- 0xF0: Testing query
+- 0x80: Test State read
-- 0x01: Solenoid write request
+- 0x01: Solenoid write
-- 0xF1: Solenoid read request
+- 0x81: Solenoid read
-- 0x02: Stepper motor write request
+- 0x02: Stepper motor write
-- 0xF2: Stepper motor read request
+- 0x82: Stepper motor read
 - Remaining codes are not yet defined and can be used as needed.

 ### Testing Command